TypeStrong/ts-loader/README.md

 }
 ```

-It would produce that said:
+It would produce an error message that said:

 ```
 Does not compute.... code: 2307,severity: error,content: Cannot find module 'components/myComponent2'.,file: /.test/errorFormatter/app.ts,line: 2,character: 31